Gainesville Healing House

 Phone: 352-660-4142 extension 5

-Audrey Sanchez, LMHC, ATR-P
+Audrey Sanchez, LMHC, ATR-P,QS

 Audrey Sanchez is an Art Therapist (ATR-P) at Gainesville Healing House and a Licensed Mental Health Counselor.
 Throughout her career Audrey has provided mental health therapy within schools, clinical settings as well as in-home to children, adults, families, and groups.
 Audrey utilizes evidence-based interventions to address issues related to mental health, associated behavioral concerns, stress management and emotion regulation.
 Audrey has helped clients learn about effective parenting styles, communication styles and the effects of trauma on childhood development and behaviors.